 Music Director and Conductor

-Nikolas Caoile is a native of Portland, Oregon and now resides in Ellensburg, Washington with his wife, mezzo-soprano, Melissa Schiel and their son, Kieran.
-Caoile holds degrees from the University of Michigan, University of Washington, and Willamette University.
-He recently accepted a nomination to join Phi Beta Kappa as a member of the Willamette chapter, Delta of Oregon.
+Born in Portland, Nikolas Caoile now resides in Ellensburg with his wife, mezzo-soprano, Melissa Schiel and their son, Kieran.
+Caoile holds degrees in conducting and composition and completed his Doctorate of Musical Arts in Orchestral Conducting from the University of Michigan.
+In 2013, he accepted a nomination to join Phi Beta Kappa as a member of the Willamette chapter, Delta of Oregon.
 His principal teachers are Kenneth Kiesler, Gustav Meier, and Peter Erös.
 Caoile also enjoys playing golf, NYT Crosswords and cooking.